New Zealand resident director in 2023

 - By appointing a New Zealand resident director, our Clients will fulfil the statutory requirement and complete the company registration process successfully;

-- Healy Consultants Group PLC will prepare nominee director agreement to be signed by both our Clients and the nominee;
+- Healy Consultants Group will prepare nominee director agreement to be signed by both our Clients and the nominee;

 - The agreement is to secure the interest of the nominee director.
 The nominee should remain just a name on the records and does not have any control over the day-to-day activities of the business.